haikhalfakhreez/Coursera-course-HTML-CSS-and-Javascript-for-Web-Developers/README.md

+# Assignment for Module 2
-# This is a solution to module 2 from a course I learnt from Coursera
+This is a solution to Module 2 from a course I learnt from Coursera.